You Built a Proposal Tool in a Weekend With AI. Here's What It Didn't Tell You.

 Ask the person who built your tool one question: if the database gets corrupted or accidentally deleted tomorrow, can we get it back?

 If the answer isn't an immediate, confident "yes, we have automated backups and we've tested restoring from them" — you're one bad afternoon away from losing every proposal, signature, and customer record you've ever stored.
-Vibe-coded prototypes almost never have real backups, because the AI won't set them up unless it's explicitly told to, tested, and monitored.
+Fast-built prototypes often launch without tested restores, because backups still have to be explicitly configured, tested, and monitored.
 Your proposal history is your business records.
 Losing it isn't a bad day; it's an existential one.

 Security is a liability you're now holding